matijakolaric-com/django-music-publisher/docs/manual.rst

 User Manual
 ############

-This is the user manual for Django-Music-Publisher 20 Twenty.
+This is the user manual for Django-Music-Publisher 20.7 Endemic.

 .. toctree::
    :maxdepth: 2